 Deliveroo food deliveries hit European roadblocks

-British food delivery company Deliveroo - its boxy lime-blue bags a welcome sight for legions of office workers across London - is hitting sudden bumps on other European roads.
+British food delivery company Deliveroo - its boxy teal-coloured bags a welcome sight for legions of office workers across London - is hitting sudden bumps on other European roads.

 The rough times come as a growing group of startups jostle for the pocketbooks of hungry city dwellers craving for that special burger or lunch bento box.